-Nathanael is known for his principal image comprised of three blades addressing his grisly passing.
-On account of how he passed on, St. Bartholomew turned into the benefactor holy person of butchers, leather treaters, and calfskin laborers, who strip the stow away off creatures before the cadavers are shipped off to the butcher.
+Nathanael is known for his main image of three blades addressing his grisly passing.
+Because he passed on, St. Bartholomew became the benefactor holy person of butchers, leather treaters, and calfskin laborers, who strip the stow-away creatures before the corpses are shipped off to the butcher.

-As indicated by conventional hagiography, he was excoriated and executed there for changing the ruler over completely to Christianity.
-Because of this horrible story, Saint Bartholomew is in many cases portrayed close by his excoriated skin (or cut-off the head) in craftsmanship, including “The Last Judgment” by Michelangelo.
+Conventional hagiography indicates that he was criticized and executed there for changing the ruler over entirely to Christianity.
+Because of this horrible story, Saint Bartholomew is, in many cases, portrayed close by his excoriated skin (or cut-off the head) in craftsmanship, including “The Last Judgment” by Michelangelo.

 Read also: Who was Hanani in the Bible?